Khushi-Balekundri/Flight-Data-Replay/README.md

 ## Sample Output

-*(demo GIF placeholder — will be added once visualization is implemented)*
+*(demo GIF placeholder — it will be added once visualization is implemented)*

 ---